-- During Prohibition, Vino Sano and Fruit Industries, Inc. sold compressed blocks of grapes bearing "warnings against dissolving the brick in a gallon of water, adding sugar, shaking daily and decanting after three weeks."
+- During Prohibition, Vino Sano and Fruit Industries, Inc. sold compressed blocks of grapes marked, "Warning.
+Do not place this brick in a one gallon crock, add sugar and water, cover, and let stand for seven days or else an illegal alcoholic beverage will result."
 The Feds stomped them anyway.
 (Article with photo.)

 - Similar warnings against beer making could be found on Pabst Blue Ribbon malt syrup.